 Health & Safety Executive Part IV Professional Air Diver

-2003-present Honorary Lecturer, University of Glasgow.
+Honorary Lecturer, University of Glasgow.

-2005 British Association Charles Lyell Award.
+British Association Charles Lyell Award.

-2010 University of Plymouth World Class Researcher Award.
+University of Plymouth World Class Researcher Award.

-2012 University of Washington Paul Illg Distinguished Lectureship.
+University of Washington Paul Illg Distinguished Lectureship.

-2003–2008 Royal Society University Research Fellow, Plymouth University.
+2003–2008 Royal Society University Research Fellow, University of Plymouth.

 1996–1999 PDRA at University of London and University of Glasgow.